Event Agenda

 This session combines practical advice, actionable frameworks, and real-world examples to help attendees:

-Design a personalized growth roadmap.
+Design a personalised growth roadmap.

 Apply a strategic lens to decision-making and opportunity evaluation.